top of page

 How to Lose 30 Pounds

-I'm going to lose 30 pounds by the end of 2025, and this is how I'm going to do it (Click on image below to play video).
+I'm going to lose 30 pounds by the end of 2025, and this is how I'm going to do it!
+(Click on the image below to play the video.)

-I’m following exactly what I did back when I was about to turn 40, where I dropped 25 pounds, lost about 15% of my body fat percentage, and gained muscle along the way.
+I’m following the same plan I used when I was about to turn 40.
+Back then, I dropped 25 pounds, lost about 15% of my body fat, and gained muscle along the way.

-So why am I doing this?
+So, why am I on this journey again?
 Well, I’m about to turn 45.
-I gained weight after a series of illnesses.
-While going for a walk, I decided to jog for a little bit and started feeling pain in my right knee.
-That moment was when I felt that this was a good opportunity to optimize my health, relieve the pressure on my joints, and be able to do more physical activity.
+After a series of illnesses, I gained some weight.
+While out for a walk, I decided to jog a bit.
+That’s when I felt pain in my right knee.
+It hit me then that this was a perfect opportunity to optimize my health.
+I want to relieve the pressure on my joints and be able to engage in more physical activities.

-The most important thing to do is track your progress.
-Tracking of multiple body measurements has been crucial for me to lose weight and help me optimize my health.
-Here are some tools that help me track the specifics that I have mentioned in the video.
+The most important part of my journey is tracking my progress.
+Keeping an eye on various body measurements has been crucial for my weight loss and health optimization.
+Here are some tools that help me track my specifics, as mentioned in the video.

 Tools to Help Me Measure Progress